 |||S. P. Gorza et al., “Spectral shearing interferometry with spatially chirped replicas for measuring ultrashort pulses”, Opt.
 Express 15 (23), 15168 (2007)|

-See also: spectral phase, interferometers, spectrometers, optical heterodyne detection, frequency-resolved optical gating
+See also: spectral phase, interferometers, spectrographs, optical heterodyne detection, frequency-resolved optical gating

-and other articles in the categories methods, optical metrology, light pulses
+and other articles in the categories light detection and characterization, optical metrology, light pulses, methods

 If you like this article, share it with your friends and colleagues, e.g. via social media: